InertiaUK/Outlook_Connection_Checker/README.md

 To Do
 -----

-Create a config file so that features can be enabled/disabled, and time between outbox check can be configured.
+Create a config file so that features can be enabled/disabled, and time between outbox check and threshold can be configured.
 Encorporate the age of the messages in the outbox to the check, rather than the number of messages.